-Michigan Auto Law attorney Steven Gursten and Ohio co-counsel Michael Leizerman and Jan Stamm settle trucking accident lawsuit for $34 million
+Michigan Auto Law attorney Steven Gursten settles trucking accident lawsuit for $34 million

-Last Thursday, my Ohio co-counsel and I settled a truck accident lawsuit in Ohio for $34 million.
-Michael Leizerman and Jan Stamm were my very excellent co-counsel (more on my co-counsel below).
+Last Thursday, I settled a truck accident lawsuit for $34 million.
 I’m limited by the terms of a confidentiality agreement and cannot share the names of the parties or insurance companies, or discuss the injuries involved in the case, but some broad lessons for attorneys who practice truck accident law can still be learned and applied to many other cases.

 1. Stop low-balling at mediation.

 At mediation, many defendants only offer a small fraction of what the eventual settlement will be.
 That usually proves to be a big mistake.
 Offering a more reasonable and realistic number, even a number that is at the low end of reasonable, is usually smarter.
 Clients would have had to take a hard look at it, and then think about it over time as the months pass by.
 I think a lot of cases would settle, and settle at lower numbers, than what they eventually do if more insurance companies did this.

 I understand the theory behind why some defendants and insurance companies low-ball at mediation, but it’s risky and it often backfires.
 The defense thinking is that offering a very low settlement number creates a low anchor and makes future offers that are still unreasonable look better.
 Also, many mediations are essentially conducted in bad faith, where defendants go through the process hoping to learn what number the plaintiff will take and what is the bottom line, so they can work them down from there.